 This program will provide short-term fellowships for young and rising scholars and analysts from the United States and Japan to conduct research on issues of key relevance to the US-Japan partnership in the years to come.
-The following is required of each fellow: temporary residence at East-West Center’s DC offices, generally for 3-6 months, including fieldwork in Japan; 2. a scholar/policy-relevant mentor to help guide work; 3. publish at least one article in an EWC publication, and 4. give a public presentation on their research at the EWC.
+The following is required of each fellow: 1. residence at East-West Center, DC generally from 3-6 months including fieldwork in Japan; 2. a scholar/policy-relevant mentor to help guide work; 3. publish at least one article in an EWC publication, and 4. give a public presentation on their research at the EWC.

 Migration Dialogue, Davis, CA

 Migration and Competitiveness: Japan and the U.S. (Year 2)

 This project seeks to examine how foreign workers affect competitiveness in key economic sectors in Japan and the US.
 The goal of this project is to understand how immigration affects local workers as well as the competitiveness of key sectors that hire migrant workers by analyzing the interaction of migrants and labor cost trends, rates of innovation and productivity growth, and training, recruitment and retention systems.